aaronpereira92/SnakeID/README.md

 - #### functions folder:

     1. `_functions/functions.py `: This contains the function **SnakeID** which needs to be imported in order to to analyze new images.

         Just import by running this :
         ```python
         from functions import snakeID
         ```
         Note: For more information please refer to notebook `_scripts_and_notebooks/3_main_snakeID.ipynb`

 - #### CNN models and weights folder:
     1. `_cnn_models_and_weights/model_first_try.json` : first CNN that I trained which got a validation accuarcy of about 0.83.
     2. `_cnn_models_and_weights/model_second_try.json`: second CNN that I trained which got a validation accuracy of about 0.90
     3. `_cnn_models_and_weights/first_try_weights.h5`: the weights of the first CNN
     4. `_cnn_models_and_weights/second_try_weights.h5`: weights of the second CNN.

-    Note: For more information on how to load them please refer to the notebook `_scripts_and_notebooks/1_building_testing_CNN_notebook.ipynb`
+        Note: For more information on how to load them please refer to notebook `_scripts_and_notebooks/1_building_testing_CNN_notebook.ipynb`

 - #### Images folder:
     1. `_images/snake_id.jpg`: This is just an image file of the plot output of the validation analysis, which shows the results of idenification.
 The plots of images which have a green border were correctly predicted, where as red border is wrong.

 - #### Snake Image data:
     1. `_snakes_american_data/read_first.txt`: Just a text file containing the link to the image dataset and which snake classes were used.

 ## Database